 Include plenty of organic matter in the soil as well as potassium and sulfur.
 Avoid giving the plants too much nitrogen, which will result in healthy green foliage and little else.
 Fertilize tomatoes at the onset with a low nitrogen fertilizer, 5-10-10, then side dress with a small amount of nitrogen fertilizer AFTER the tomatoes begin to bloom.

 Keep the plants consistently watered until fruit appears.
 Then water plants sparingly during fruit maturation since dry soil concentrates flavor compounds.

 Lastly, tomatoes are sun worshippers.
-Plenty of sunshine, ideally 8 full hours per day, allows the plant to photosynthesize to its utmost potential which produces carbohydrates that are turned into sugars, acids and other flavor compounds.
+Plenty of sunshine, ideally eight full hours per day, allows the plant to photosynthesize to its utmost potential which produces carbohydrates that are turned into sugars, acids, and other flavor compounds.
 If you live in a wet, cloudy area like I do (the Pacific Northwest), choose heirloom varieties like San Francisco Fog and Seattle’s Best of All that tend to tolerate these conditions.

 Tomatoes thrive in the 80’s (26 C.) during the day and between the 50 degrees F. and 60’s (10-15 C.) at night.
 Higher temps affect fruit set as well as flavor compounds so be sure to select the correct type of tomato for your climactic region.